 Vergne reveals he was hospitalised because of extreme F1 diet 6 April, 2014 Jean-Eric Vergne Toro Rosso driver Jean-Eric Vergne has admitted that he was hospitalised recently amid an extreme weight-loss regime for the 2014 Formula 1 season.
 Bigger than teammate and Toro Rosso newcomer Daniil Kvyat, the slight Russian teen, Frenchman Vergne admitted that he committed to losing several kilograms over the winter to prepare for Formula 1’s much heavier new cars.
 “The weight difference between myself and my teammate was making me lose four tenths [per lap],” Vergne, who was given a rare third consecutive season with the Red Bull junior team this year, told French media.
 “I did a diet this winter but you get to certain limits that the body can no longer take.
 “Actually, I was in hospital between the grands prix in Australia and Malaysia because of a lack of water and a little bit of lack of everything.
 I was very weak,” the 23-year-old revealed.
 Vergne said that while the minimum car-plus weight limit was raised by the FIA for the new turbo V6 rules, the 692 kg figure is still far too low.
 “Frankly, this [situation] is stupid,” he insisted.
 “Formula 1 cars are very difficult to drive and we need all of our skills.
 Being forced to lose weight is not good.”
 Vergne said that the matter has been discussed by the drivers several times already in 2014, “but we have not reached a solution.
 “Some lighter drivers want to keep their edge,” he said.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.